-Our Cabinet Coordination team can provide advice to government agencies on the development of new circulars before they are presented to Cabinet for consideration and approval.
+Our Cabinet Business and Systems team can provide advice to government agencies on the development of new circulars before they are presented to Cabinet for consideration and approval.

 Once a circular has been approved by Cabinet it must be followed by all government departments.